DecBayComp/TRamWAy/doc/tessellation.rst

 If ``--location-count`` is defined, the :func:`~tramway.helper.tessellation.tessellate` helper function converts the desired average location count per cell into a probability (:attr:`~tramway.tessellation.grid.RegularMesh.avg_probability`) that :class:`~tramway.tessellation.grid.RegularMesh` in turn considers to fit the size of the cells.
 The cell size (or inter-cell distance) is bounded by :math:`0.8` times the value given by ``--distance``.

-Distance-based parameters are not used by this plugin.

 The *kdtree* method
 ^^^^^^^^^^^^^^^^^^^